-The following procedure outlines STUDENT Initial and annual Health Appraisals and must be completed at the JSU Department of Respiratory Therapy designated facility.
+The following procedure outlines STUDENT Initial and annual Health Appraisals and must be completed at the CHPW designated facility for upper division CHPW students.

-- 33.1.
-The "Initial Health Appraisal Form" will be made available to the student in the online orientation to be completed upon acceptance into the program.
-Thereafter, the "Annual Health Appraisal Form" is to be obtained from the website. - 33.2.
-The student should then be contacted by the designated facility to arrange an appointment for the "Initial Health Appraisal" to be completed.
-"Annual Health Appraisals" will be conducted at the designated facility determined by the College of Health Professions and Wellness. - 33.3.
-The Initial Health Appraisal must be completed prior to the first day of class for all students. - 33.4.
-Subsequent annual health appraisals must be completed prior to the first day of class as directed by the Director of Clinical Education. - 33.5.
-In an individual elects to have a titer, he or she must assume financial responsibility for the test.
-If the test reveals a non-immune status, the student must follow the Centers for Disease Control and Prevention (CDC) recommended guidelines. - 33.6.
-The completed health forms will be reviewed by the designated facility medical review officer and healthcare providers.
-All deficiencies must be rectified, and the student must be cleared by the designated due date. - 33.7.
-Any student who does not comply with the policy stated herein will not be allowed to function in the clinical area until the completed health appraisal is submitted to the Director of Clinical Education.
-Failure to comply with guidelines may result in course failure and possible dismissal form the program. - 33.8.
-Upon acceptance to the RT Program, the student must complete a physical examination.
-The physical exam must be completed yearly by the designated facility.
-Students must provide documentation for the following: - 33.9.
-Measles, Mumps, and Rubella (MMR)

-All students involved in clinical courses must present written documentation of immunity to Measles (Rubeola) Mumps, and Rubella.
+- The "Initial Health Appraisal Form" will be made available to the student in the online orientation to be completed upon acceptance into your academic program.
+Thereafter, the "Annual Health Appraisal Form" is to be obtained from the website. - The student should then contact the designated facility to arrange an appointment for the "Initial Health Appraisal" to be completed.
+"Annual Health Appraisals" will be conducted by the contracted healthcare providers. - The Initial health appraisal must be completed prior to the first day of class for all upper division respiratory therapy students. - Subsequent annual heath appraisals must be completed prior to the first day of class. - If an individual elects to have a titer, he or she must assume financial responsibility for the test.
+If the test reveals a non-immune status, the student must follow the Centers for Disease Control (CDC) recommended guidelines. - The completed health forms will be reviewed by the designated facility medical review officer and healthcare providers.
+All deficiencies must be rectified, and the student must be cleared by the designated due date. - Any student who does not comply with the policy stated herein will not be allowed to function in the clinical area until the completed health appraisal is submitted to the Director of Clinical Services.
+Failure to comply with guidelines may result in course failure and possible dismissal from the program. - Students must provide documentation for the following: - o Measles, Mumps, and Rubella (MMR) - All students involved in clinical courses must present written documentation of immunity to Measles (Rubeola) Mumps, Rubella and Tetanus. - Students born in 1957 or later must do one of the following to be considered immune to measles, mumps, or rubella: - Provide documentation of a physician-diagnoses measles or mumps disease - Provide laboratory evidence of measles, mumps, or rubella immunity from a blood sample titer - Provide evidence of appropriate vaccination against measles, mumps, and rubella (i.e., administration on or after the first birthday of two doses of live measles and mumps vaccines separated by 28 days or more, and at least one dose of live rubella vaccine).

-- 33.9.1.
-Students born in 1957 or later must do one of the following to be considered immune to measles, mumps, or rubella: - 33.9.1.1.
-Provide documentation of a physician-diagnoses measles or mumps disease - 33.9.1.2.
-Provide laboratory evidence of measles, mumps, or rubella immunity from a blood sample titer - 33.9.1.3.
-Provide evidence of appropriate vaccination against measles, mumps, and rubella (i.e., administration on or after the first birthday of two doses of live measles and mumps vaccines separated by 28 days or more, and at least one dose of live rubella vaccine). - 33.9.2.
-Students born in 1957 or later without serologic evidence of immunity or prior vaccination should receive 2 doses of MMR, 4 weeks apart - 33.9.3.
-Students born before 1957 should discuss the need for MMR vaccination with the medical staff at the JSU Department of Respiratory Therapy designated facility if they do not have a history of physician-diagnosed measles and mumps disease (or laboratory evidence of immunity from blood sample titer) and do not have laboratory evidence of rubella immunity.
+- Students born in 1957 or later without serologic evidence of immunity or prior vaccination should receive 2 doses of MMR, 4 weeks apart - Students born before 1957 should discuss the need for MMR vaccination with medical staff at the designated facility if they do not have a history of physician-diagnosed measles and mumps disease (or laboratory evidence of immunity from blood sample titer) and do not have laboratory evidence of rubella immunity.
 These students may be particularly vulnerable in the event of a mumps outbreak.

-If blood titers reveal an "indeterminate" or "equivocal" level of immunity, the student will be considered non-immune.
-Further recommendations related to any of the above categories may be made by the medical staff at the JSU Department of Respiratory Therapy designated facility.
-As a result, the student may be required to sign a "Low Titer Waiver".
+If blood titers reveal an "indeterminate" or "equivocal" level of immunity, the faculty member or student will be considered nonimmune.
+Further recommendations related to any of the above categories may be made by medical staff at the designated facility.
+As a result, the faculty or student may be required to sign a "Low Titer Waiver".